richardhapb/lspdock/ides.md

-# LSProxy Configuration for IDEs
+# LSPDock Configuration for IDEs

-This section explains how to configure LSProxy in popular IDEs: **Neovim**, **VSCode**, and **General Approach for Other IDEs**.
+This section explains how to configure LSPDock in popular IDEs: **Neovim**, **VSCode**, and **General Approach for Other IDEs**.
 The goal is to make the setup simple and straightforward.

 `pyright` is used as an example, but any LSP can be proxied.
 Assuming this configuration: